ssfsx17/ffpnp/Jobs/JobDetails/Viking.md

 ### Brutality T2

 Cripple (1 AP, 6 MP) (single) - Attempt to cut the target's HP in half, at -50 Accuracy.
+This is considered a gravity effect.

+Holmgang (2 AP) (single) - Attack, and attempt to force the target's next action to be a normal attack against you.
+If successful, then your next action must be a single-target action against the one you have hit with Holmgang.

 Pillage Item (1 AP) (single) - Attack, and take one item that the target had ready for use.